 By Melissa J. Lockwood, DPM, Heartland Foot and Ankle Associates, P.C.

-For more information regarding heel pain or any foot problem, please contact Dr. Lockwood at Heartland Foot and Ankle Associates, at 309-661-9975 or www.heartlandfootandankle.com.
-Their office is located at 10 Heartland Dr. in Bloomington.
+For more information on any type of foot or ankle problem, you may contact Heartland Foot and Ankle Associates at 309-661-9975 or visit them online at www.HeartlandFootAndAnkle.com.
+They are located at 10 Heartland Dr. in Bloomington.